yuhangle/endstone-territory/README.md

 **Language**

 The plugin defaults to Chinese.
-You can change the language by replacing the `lang.json` file inside the plugin’s data directory (`territory/`).
+You can change the language by replacing the `lang.json` file inside the plugin's data directory (`territory/`).
 The GitHub Releases page provides pre-packaged archives with different language versions — currently, Chinese and English are supported.
 You may also manually edit `lang.json` to adapt it to your preferred language.

 **Config**